SudoAnirudh/SudoAnirudh/README.md

 # Hi there, I'm Anirudh! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a keen interest in software development, open source, and technology.
+I'm a passionate developer with a keen interest in development, open source, and AI/ML technology.

 ## 🚀 About Me